 Well, for you, dear readers, I, dedicated scribe, have decided to sacrifice myself.
 If someone must eat carbonara and drink wine, I suppose I will take the proverbial bullet.
 To procure guanciale and super-fresh farm eggs, I emailed my friends over at Wyebrook Farm in Chester County, PA.
 They are a sustainable, 100% grassfed farm that raises all their own pigs, chickens and cows, and cures their own salumi on site.
 (If I must force myself through this draconian trial, only the best will do.)
 If you have the means, I highly suggest checking them out.

-I pulled out La Scolca Gavi Oro 2013, a crisp, aromatic white from the Piedmont, which seemed to fit the bill and also happened to have recently come out on Chairman’s Selection at the time of this writing.
-I also had a bottle of Corte dei Papi Cesanese del Piglio Colle Ticchio 2011 that I picked up during this summer’s PLCB wine club closeout sale that I was especially interested in trying with carbonara due to the aforementioned grows together/goes together discussion.
+I pulled out La Scolca Gavi Oro, a crisp, aromatic white from the Piedmont, which seemed to fit the bill and also happened to be on sale at my local store at the time of this writing.
+I also had a bottle of Corte dei Papi Cesanese del Piglio Colle Ticchio that I was especially interested in trying with carbonara due to the aforementioned grows together/goes together discussion.

 The Gavi was lovely, floral on the nose, heavily perfumed, with fruity notes of apricot and peach on the palate, and plenty of acidity on the finish, but was not at all a match for the dish.
 Though the concept of a crisp white to clean away heavy, rich flavors certainly makes sense – similar to how an off-dry Riesling goes so well with spicy Asian fare – this style of white wine simply does not have the stuffing to stand up to carbonara.
 The Gavi, of course, was just one wine, but it is clear that any white attempting to take on this challenge would require much more power – maybe a big-bodied wine from Southern Italy – or some other factor like sweetness or bubbles.